Make an Impact

 SouthCoast Community Foundation

 SouthCoast Community Foundation (formerly Community Foundation of Southeastern MA) supports 41 cities and towns in the southeastern part of Massachusetts, serving a population of 860K individuals of which 84K live in poverty.
 The SouthCoast Community Foundation’s COVID-19 relief efforts have been focused on food insecurity and support for the most vulnerable populations in the southeastern region of the state, including immigrants, elders, homeless, and other at-risk families and individuals.
-The focus of the SouthCoast Community Foundation over the coming months will continue to focus on supporting non-profits as they work to reimagine and rebuild their programs.Donate and learn more.
+The SouthCoast Community Foundation continues to focus on supporting non-profits as they work to reimagine and rebuild their programs.Donate and learn more.

 Questions?
 Reach out to Patricia Grime, Development Managerprgrime@southcoastcf.org